 It’s important, however, to not spend too much time talking to unqualified leads.
-Aim to give no more than two minutes to unqualified visitors and make sure you dismiss them politely to stay professional.
+Aim to give no more than two minutes to unqualified visitors.
+Make sure you dismiss them politely to stay professional.

-Your exhibition team is the face of your company at every event, acting as the first point of contact to greet and nurture potential leads, so it’s important to choose the right people.
+Your exhibition team is the face of your company at every event.
+They act as the first point of contact to greet and nurture potential leads, so it’s important to choose the right people.
 To do this, think about your audience.
-Your managing director may be experienced and passionate about the business, but if you’re targeting millennials and the managing director isn’t natural in engaging in conversation with them, they may not be the best person to form those all-important early connections.
+Your managing director may be experienced and passionate about the business.
+If you’re targeting millennials and the managing director isn’t natural in engaging in conversation with them, they may not be the best person to form those all-important early connections.

 Exhibitors are getting more creative with their use of technology to engage with attendees.
 But don’t use technology for the sake of it if it doesn’t add to your offering and help you communicate your desired messages.

 If you’re planning exhibitions with the aim to secure lots of new contracts there and then, think again.
-Depending on your product or service, you might make some sales at the event, but to get the best return on investment you need to think about the long game.
+Depending on your product or service, you might make some sales at the event.
+However, to get the best return on investment you need to think about the long game.
 Use the opportunity to start building and nurturing relationships with prospects.

 The months that follow an exhibition are the time to warm up your leads and demonstrate how you can help them.
-Start during the event by encouraging prospects to commit to an action after the exhibition, for example, booking a demo or scheduling a conference call.
+Start during the event by encouraging prospects to commit to action after the exhibition.
+For example, by booking a demo or scheduling a conference call.

-Ultimately, unless you plan ahead and have a clear strategy in place for the events in which you exhibit, you’ll struggle to achieve a return on investment.
-By focusing on creating a memorable experience and educating your prospective customers, you can engage with them at the exhibition in an authentic and genuine way, have a clear plan for following up and turn those contacts into profitable, long-term business relationships.
+Ultimately, unless you plan ahead and have a clear strategy in place for the events in which you exhibit.
+You’ll struggle to achieve a return on investment.
+By focusing on creating a memorable experience and educating your prospective customers, you can engage with them at the exhibition in an authentic and genuine way.
+Therefore, have a clear plan for following up and turning those contacts into profitable, long-term business relationships.